 Can You Be Arrested For a Broken Tail Light?

 You cannot be arrested for an infraction.
 But if the police find illegal items in your car after finding reasonable suspicion to search your vehicle, they may be justified in arresting you.
 Similarly, if they find evidence to believe you are driving under the influence of alcohol or drugs, they can arrest you and ask you to take blood or breath test to determine your BAC.

 What to Do When Stopped for an Infraction in California

-If your are stopped for any reason, including a simple infraction, do not talk to the police.
-You may thank them if they let you know that your taillight or headlight is out, but refuse to answer any questions aside from those relating to your identity or to discuss things further.
-You must provide the officer with your license, insurance and registration, but do not voluntarily agree to a search of your car or agree to submit to a handheld breathalyzer or a field sobriety test.
-If the officer pushes you to say any more than that, tell her that your San Marcos DUI lawyer told you to plead the Fifth Amendment whenever you are questioned by the police.
+If you are stopped for any reason, including a simple infraction, do not talk to the police.
+You may thank them if they let you know that your tail light or headlight is out, but refuse to answer any questions aside from those relating to your identity or to discuss things further.
+You must provide the officer with your license, insurance, and registration but do not voluntarily agree to a search of your car or agree to submit to a handheld breathalyzer or a field sobriety test.
+If the officer pushes you to say any more than that, tell her that you are invoking your Fifth Amendment right to silence.

-Anyone who believes their right were violated during a traffic stop is advised to write down all details related to the event and then call a San Marcos DUI defense attorney as soon as possible.
+Anyone who believes their rights were violated during a traffic stop is advised to write down all details related to the event and then call an attorney as soon as possible.
 Peter M. Liss offers free initial consultations and accepts all major credit cards.
-Please call (760) 643-4050 at any time, day or night to schedule an appointment.
+Please call (760) 643-4050 anytime, day or night to schedule an appointment.